psychiatric-genomics-consortium/sex-stratified-depression/README.md

 ### Embargo

-All results cannot be shared, discussed, or presented in any way without explicit permission from Joel Gelernter, Dan Levey, Murray Stein, or David Howard.
+Results cannot be shared, presented, or published in any way without explicit permission from Joel Gelernter, Dan Levey, Murray Stein, or David Howard.

 ## Imputation